HomeArticlesHow ToFormat JSON

 • Gzip-compressed minified: ~190 bytes

-In practice, HTTP compression (gzip or Brotli) substantially reduces the size difference between pretty-printed and minified JSON in transit.
-However, minified JSON is still faster to parse (fewer characters for the tokeniser to process) and represents a smaller raw payload before compression.
+HTTP compression (gzip or Brotli) closes much of the size gap between pretty-printed and minified JSON once it's actually in transit.
+Even so, minified JSON parses faster since there are fewer characters for the tokeniser to chew through, and it starts out as a smaller raw payload before compression even kicks in.

-For converting JSON to other data formats, the JSON to CSV Formatter handles flat and nested JSON export to comma-separated values suitable for spreadsheet analysis.
+To move JSON into other data formats, the JSON to CSV Formatter handles flat and nested JSON export to comma-separated values suitable for spreadsheet analysis.

 Related Articles